Morta1/IdleonToolbox/README.md

 ## Features

-- Follow your characters' (offline) progression, by taking advantage of the parsed JSON provided by [Idleon API Downloader](https://github.com/Corbeno/Idleon-Api-Downloader)
+- Follow your characters' (offline) progression by taking advantage of the parsed JSON provided by [Idleon API Downloader](https://github.com/Corbeno/Idleon-Api-Downloader)
 - Search cards by stat name.